-It a bulb is burned out:
+If a bulb is burned out:

-• See instructions for changing light bulbs on page 6.
+See instructions for changing light bulbs on page 00.
 Use appliance bulbs only.

-If the motor seem to run too long:
+If the motor seems to run too much:

-- Is the condenser, behind the refrigerator, free of dust and lint? - On hot days, or if the room is warm, the motor naturally runs longer. - If the door has been opened a lot, the motor will run longer to cool down the interior.
+- Is the condenser, behind the refrigerator, free of dust and lint? - On hot days, or if the room is warm, the motor naturally runs longer. - If the door has been opened a lot, or if a large amount of food has been put in, the motor will run longer to cool down the interior.

-Remember: Motor running time depends on different things: number of door openings, amount of tood stored, teraperature of the room, setting of the controls.
+Remember: Motor running time depends on different things: number of door openings, amount of food stored, temperature of the room, setting of the controls.